ahmadf20/tiket.com-assessment/README.md

 # Automation for Ordering Flight Ticket - Tiket.com
 A Web automation script to create transaction for flight product from search until choose payment method for non-login user

+>**NOTE**: This script was done at 15 July 2021.
+This script might no longer work and throw error in the future as changed made from the website.

 ## Table of content
 - [Automation for Ordering Flight Ticket - Tiket.com](#automation-for-ordering-flight-ticket---tiketcom)